-After completing the necessary courses and exams, you’ll receive the U.S. Coast Guard (USCG) Able Seaman Unlimited license after your freshman year.
 In order to earn your bachelor’s in marine transportation operations, you must pass the USCG exam for the Third Mate Unlimited Tonnage license.
 The third mate, or third officer, is a licensed member of a merchant ship’s deck department.
 As the officer on watch and ship’s safety officer, the duties of a third mate vary depending on the ship type, its crewing, and other factors.

 Maine Maritime is accredited by the New England Commission of Higher Education (NECHE), a nonprofit, non-governmental membership organization.
 NECHE accreditation is the regionally recognized standard and is the mark of a strong academic program.